ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs_api/ezcontentbreadcrumbsgenerator.md

 # EzContentBreadcrumbsGenerator

+`Silversolutions\\Bundle\\EshopBundle\\Service\\Breadcrumbs\\EzContentBreadcrumbsGenerator`
-This generator renders the breadcrumbs for standard eZ Platform content.
+renders the breadcrumbs for standard eZ Platform content.

-## FQN

-Silversolutions\\Bundle\\EshopBundle\\Service\\Breadcrumbs\\EzContentBreadcrumbsGenerator

-## Criterion for responsibility
+## When it is used

-The generator triggers if the session attribute 'location' is set.
-This is set by some eZ routine in the case the router matched eZ content.
+The generator triggers if the session attribute `location` is set.
+This is set by an eZ routine is the router matches a Content item.

-## Notes to the rendering process
+## Rendering process

-Renders all elements of the path of the currently displayed content location as breadcrumbs, up to the eZ content root.
+Renders all elements of the path of the currently displayed Location as breadcrumbs, up to the content root.